Sauromalus ater

-Sauromalus ater, also known as the common chuckwalla, is a species of lizard in the family Iguanidae.
+Sauromalus ater, also known as the common chuckwalla or northern chuckwalla, is a species of lizard in the family Iguanidae.
 It inhabits the Sonoran and Mojave Deserts of the Southwestern United States and northwestern Mexico.
 Its range extends from eastern California, Utah, and Nevada south to Baja California and Sonora.

 Taxonomy

 The common name "chuckwalla" (or chuckawalla) is derived from the Shoshone word tcaxxwal, or caxwal, the form used by the Cahuilla of southeastern California.